IDempiere: Application dictionary and customization

 This is a feature of iDempiere that extends the concept of a data dictionary to an "Active Data Dictionary" that lets it manage entities, validation rules, windows, tables, formats, and other customizations of the application without new Java code.
 So iDempiere can be seen not only as an ERP but also as a platform to build database driven applications.

 Plug-ins

 The second feature of iDempiere are the plug-ins to modify or extend the ERP, CRM and SCM functionality.
 With the OSGi specification individual bundles of code (plug-ins) connect together in a dynamic way, the iDempiere-wiki allows users to rate the known plug-ins in the plugin market.

 Workflows

 iDempiere has a Workflow Engine based on WfMC standard, to manage document workflow process and BPM requirements.

 Reports

-iDempiere has a simple, configurable and powerful reporting format (with Application Directory) allowing zoom across data and export to a number of formats (PDF, HTML, Excel etc.), it also has integration with JasperReports for more complex reports.
+iDempiere has a reporting format (with Application Directory) allowing zoom across data and export to a number of formats (PDF, HTML, Excel etc.), it also has integration with JasperReports for more complex reports.

-Web Services
+Web services

 Machine-to-machine communication is possible in XML file formats, the ERP has input and output templates of web service, allowing calls to the iDempiere server in any table, process or workflow.